 In which province will you find the Bloukrans Bridge?

 Name one accommodation establishment close to the Bloukrans Bridge where the couple can stay.
 Remember, it is their wedding anniversary.
-Give the name, contact number and email address of the accommodation.
+Give the name, contact number and email address of the accommodation. $(4 \times 1) (4)$

 Name one company that will be able to take the couple bungee jumping.
 Is the company a producer or a support service?
 Explain why you say that.
+In your role play you have to execute 5 function of a travel consultant (list the

 In your role play you have to execute 5 function of a travel consultant (list the functions that you have executed).
-(5 × 1) (5)
+(5×1) (5)

-route to work on Monday morning, Siyabonga was walking past Terrific Travel Agency (TTA). travel consultants were handing out pamphlets to everyone, Siyabonga happen to take one. our package was called Moroccan Madness and included all the exciting activities and cities a t can visit in Morocco should they embark on this tour.
+Froute to work on Monday morning, Siyabonga was walking past Terrific Travel Agency (TTA).
+Travel consultants were handing out pamphlets to everyone, Siyabonga happen to take one.
+Your package was called Moroccan Madness and included all the exciting activities and cities a tt can visit in Morocco should they embark on this tour.
 The most interesting and exciting part package is that it included discount rates on all entrance fees to all the tourist attractions.

-re the roles of Terrific Travel Agency and Moroccan Madness respectively in $(2 \times 2)(4)$ el and tourism industry?
+re the roles of Terrific Travel Agency and Moroccan Madness respectively in rel and tourism industry?
+(2 × 2) (4)